juice-shop/pwning-juice-shop/appendix/troubleshooting.md

   all properties in the
   [`googleOauth` subsection](../part1/customization.md#googleoauth-subsection)

-### Challenge solution not working
+### Challenges

-- If you see that a challenge solution is not working, check the challenge is not one of the [potentially dangerous challenges](../part1/challenges.md#potentially-dangerous-challenges) which does not work in shared platforms like Heroku.
+- If you notice that a challenge solution is not working, check on the _Score Board_ if that challenge is one of the [potentially dangerous ones](../part1/challenges.md#potentially-dangerous-challenges) which are by default disabled in Docker environments and shared platforms like Heroku.

-### Miscellaneous

 - You may find it easier to find vulnerabilities using a pen test tool.
   We strongly recommend
   [Zed Attack Proxy](https://code.google.com/p/zaproxy/) which is open